-When wireless access is not available, or when you wish to use a device that does not support 802.1x, you can use the high-speed, wired Ethernet connection available in each room of all residence halls.
-It’s important to note that, because our campus uses 802.1x authentication to secure our wireless network, you could find occasions to use wires, even with technology that works wirelessly at home.
-Please bring any cables that came with your devices, just in case you need them.
+When wireless access is not available, or when you wish to use a device that does not support eduroam, you can use the high-speed, wired Ethernet connection available in each room of all residence halls.
+It’s important to note that, because our campus uses eduroam authentication to secure our wireless network, you may need to use the wired network for home entertainment/automation devices even if that technology works wirelessly at home.
+Please bring any cables that came with your devices in case you need them.

 During fall move-in, the IT Help Center maintains a large staff of technicians.
-Full-time and student staff will provide specialized technical support to students as they return to the residence halls each fall, offering telephone and drop-in support, as well as on-site visits to students’ rooms.
+Full-time and student staff will provide specialized technical support to students as they return to the residence halls each fall, offering telephone, and drop-in support.
 The goal is to get everyone connected as quickly as possible.

-Although wireless access points are prohibited, you may use other devices (such as an game console, Blu-ray player, or smart tv) on the network.
-As mentioned above, because of our required 802.1x authentication, you may need to use these devices via wired Ethernet, even if they work wirelessly at home.
+Although wireless access points are prohibited, you may use other devices (such as a game console, Blu-ray player, or smart tv) on the network.
+However, many consumer devices such as the Amazon Fire or “Smart Light Bulbs” may not be able to connect to the eduroam network.
+If this is the case, you may need to use these devices via wired Ethernet IF they support it.
+Please note that not all devices will support Ethernet.
 See our detailed setup information.

 All new students will get a BU Google Apps account and can log in to it at www.bu.edu/google/ or www.bu.edu/webmail.
 Please see our additional information about the use of BU Google Mail, such as how to use it with a desktop client or device.

-If you have an existing email account that you prefer to use, you can forward your BU email using the Settings menu within BU Google Mail.
+If you have an existing email account that you prefer to use, you can forward your BU email using the BU Directory.

 Television in Student Residences

-Check out our BUTV satellite service page for information on TV in student residences.
+Check out our BUTV and Xfinity on Campus page for information on TV in student residences.

 You are required to install effective anti-virus software in order to connect to the Boston University campus network.
 Windows computers should also have anti-spyware software.
 If you don’t keep your Windows computer patched and running current anti-virus and anti-spyware software, it will become infected.